 Are Your Keywords Viable For You Right Now?

 The first thing I do when we get any lead is search what I consider to be their core terms.
-For example, below I searched “home space heater”:
+For example, below, I searched “home space heater”:

 Think about your business critically:

-- Put yourself in the mind of your customer, what would you search for in Google if you were looking for YOUR product or service?
+What are people searching for that are looking for my product or service?
+Put yourself in the mind of your customer.
+What would you search for in Google if you were looking for your product or service?

-- For example, if you sell merino wool socks, you don’t want to start by bidding on “men’s socks” because you’ll be competing with everyone and their mother.
-But “high end warm merino wool socks” might be a better place to start as a small business.
+Is my product or service something big retailers already have coverage for, or do the searches fit a unique niche?
+For example, if you sell merino wool socks, you don’t want to start by bidding on “men’s socks” because you’ll be competing with everyone and their mother.
+But “high-end warm merino wool socks” might be a better place to start as a small business.

-- It’s tough if you’re selling a product under $15-$20.
-If it costs let’s say $1.50 per click, that means you’ll need to convert 1/10 customers that visits your website immediately.
+Do I have a high enough average order value to justify Google Ads spend?
+It’s tough to sell a product under $15-$20.
+If it costs $1.50 per click, you’ll need to convert 1/10 customers that visit your website immediately.
 That’s a tough ask when the average customer visits a website 2-3x before purchasing.

 Start Focused, Then Broaden Out